GENERAL TERMS OF BUSINESS VERSION: July 2020

 Article 9 – Confidentiality

-The Contractor is required to maintain confidentiality with respect to the data and information provided by or on behalf of the Client with respect to third parties that are not involved with the performance of the assignment.
-This obligation does not apply insofar the Contractor is subject to a statutory or professional duty that dictates disclosure of the information, including the obligations arising from the Act on Prevention of Money Laundering and Financing of Terrorism and other national or international regulations of a similar meaning. or insofar as the Client has released the Contractor from the duty of confidentiality.
+9.1 The Contractor is required to maintain confidentiality with respect to the data and information provided by or on behalf of the Client with respect to third parties that are not involved with the performance of the assignment.
+This obligation does not apply insofar the Contractor is subject to a statutory or professional duty that dictates disclosure of the information, including the obligations arising from the Act on Prevention of Money Laundering and Financing of Terrorism, EU Mandatory Disclosure Regime under Council Directive (EU) 2018/822 and any other national or international regulations of a similar meaning, or insofar as the Client has released the Contractor from the duty of confidentiality.

 9.2 The first paragraph does not prevent confidential consultation between colleagues within the Contractor’s organisation, insofar as the Contractor considers this necessary for the proper performance of the assignment or for proper fulfilment of a statutory or professional duty of disclosure.